phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/personal-development/overview-structure-personal-development/_overview-structure-personal-development.md

       - automatic saving
       - renting vs buying
       - financial literacy: even more than knowing what to do, it's crucial especially for investing what not to do as greed, fear and irrational, emotionally driven impulsive behavior is one of the most important factors in bad financial situations
+    - minimalism
+      - buy from wishlist instead of directly (30 days later)
     - knowledge building
       - book summaries
       - spaced repetition